michalyao/evermonkey/README.md

 ## Features

 You can new an untitle file, edit it and use `ever publish` to publish it to evernote.
+And of course more than that.

+Why EverMonkey is better?
+EverMonkey is Inspired by the Sublime Test one, make local caches to avoid making net request everytime and in result you got a fast experience.

+Although nowadays it looks simple or maybe ugly, but I am going to make it better.

 Commands:
 * `ever open`